Language

 • an online test

-You can complete the selection procedure in parts and even go back to change your answers.
+You can complete the selection procedure in parts and even go back to change your answers, unless otherwise specified.

 Please note: once you have submitted the selection test, it cannot be changed and you cannot retake it.

-Read more on the selection procedure and selection criteria for 2025-2026
+Read more about the selection procedure and selection criteria for 2026-2027

 Assessment and ranking score

-The criteria examined during your assessment are: your motivation, your secondary education grades, your study attitude and orientation, and your score on the test that is part of our selection procedure.
+The criteria examined during your assessment are: your motivation and interests, your study attitude, and your score on the (competency) test that is part of our selection procedure.

 The allocation starts at the top of the ranking.
 Students who are offered a place, based on their ranking number, must confirm/accept their place in Studielink within 14 days (14x24 hrs.) after they have been offered a place.
 This is an absolute deadline!

 Note: only complete applications will be assessed.
-We therefore recommend that you adhere to the deadlines provided in the table under ‘Important deadlines for application’ on this page.
+We therefore recommend that you adhere to the deadlines provided in the table under ‘Application deadlines’ on this page.

 Selection attempts